 In contrast, EPS uses pentanes as the blowing agent which get replaced by 100% Air within the first few months after manufacture.
 EPS is usually white or gray.

-XPS manufacturers use a specific HCFC with lower thermal conductivity than air, allowing them to claim higher R-Values per inch thickness than EPS.
-However, that's only because the applicable laboratory tests are relatively short-term at 180 days or 5 years.
-After 10-15 years the reality is very different for the remainder of a building's long life-cyle: XPS should have the same R-Value per inch thickness as EPS after the Gases escaped from XPS.
-But many real-life installations of XPS exhibited even lower R-Values than expected.
+XPS manufacturers use a specific HCFC Gas with lower thermal conductivity than air, allowing them to claim higher R-Values per inch thickness than EPS.
+However, that's only because the applicable laboratory tests are relatively short-term at a few days, 180 days or 5 years.
+After 10-15 years the reality is very different for the remainder of a building's long life-cyle: after the Gases escaped from XPS, XPS should have the same R-Value per inch thickness as EPS.
+But many real-life installations of XPS exhibited much lower R-Values than expected.